 Nikki is a six-year-old blonde husky mix who is in need of a forever home.
 Precious Paws Rescue approached us asking for help in finding the right match.
 Our crew travelled to the north of Orillia to meet this special dog, and to record her story.

 This production is the first to go online that was produced by our Production Associate Tiffany Scott.
-This is a big step forward for this young professional in the making who came to our team at Five Points Media with little experience but big hopes and enthusiasm just two years ago.
+This is a big step forward for this young professional in the making who came to our team at the OCANetwork, also known as Five Points Media, with little experience but big hopes and enthusiasm just two years ago.